Leaked documents 'link' top Chinese leaders to crackdown on Uyghurs | DW | 01.12.2021

 The documents, dubbed the "Xinjiang Papers," include three speeches made by Chinese President Xi Jinping in 2014, and highlight a range of measures that have been carried out in Xinjiang, including mass internment, forced birth control, and labor transfers to other regions.

-Zenz, who has been focusing on China's crackdowns on ethnic minorities in Xinjiang, was commissioned to review and analyze the documents by the Uyghur Tribunal in the United Kingdom, which received the leaked documents in September.
-According to him, the documents provide fresh evidence that China's top leaders directly or indirectly mandated the policies to be implemented in Xinjiang since 2014.
+Zenz, an expert on China's crackdowns on ethnic minorities in Xinjiang, was commissioned to review and analyze the documents by the Uyghur Tribunal in the United Kingdom, which received the leaked documents in September.
+According to him, the documents provide fresh evidence that China's top leaders directly or indirectly mandated the policies implemented in Xinjiang since 2014.

 Zenz says the leaked documents are an identical subset of the Xinjiang Papers that were first reported by The New York Times in 2019.
 However, the Times didn't highlight the key items and disclose all of the transcripts, he said.
-Zenz believes this new evidence lays the foundation to validate the previously disclosed information about the crackdowns in Xinjiang.
+Zenz believes this new evidence validates the previously disclosed information about the crackdowns in Xinjiang.

-The Chinese government has been denying allegations of human rights abuses in Xinjiang over the last few years.
-Earlier this month, Chinese Foreign Ministry spokesperson Zhao Lijian said during a daily press briefing on Xinjiang are in essence about countering violent terrorism, radicalization and separatism, not about human rights or religion.
+The Chinese government has repeatedly denied allegations of human rights abuses in Xinjiang over the last few years.
+Earlier this month, Chinese Foreign Ministry spokesperson Zhao Lijian said during a daily press briefing stressed that "Xinjiang-related issues are in essence about countering violent terrorism, radicalization and separatism, not about human rights or religion."

 The documents include speeches made by Chinese President Xi Jinping, which Zenz says validate previous evidence of the crackdown in Xinjiang